ryancoulman/d-Dimensional-Random-Walk-/README.md

 # Random Walk Simulation

-This project implements a random walk simulation in multiple dimensions using C. The code demonstrates proficiency in several fundamental programming concepts, including dynamic memory allocation, use of structs, file I/O, and modular code organization.
+This project implements a random walk simulation in multiple cartesian dimensions using C. The code demonstrates proficiency in several fundamental programming concepts, including dynamic memory allocation, use of structs, file I/O, and modular code organization.
 This project was part of my final year module 'Programming' and received a mark of 88%.
-Please see `code_report.pdf` to see extensive testing of the programme's capabilities and an explanation of the approach involved.
+Please see `code_report.pdf` to see extensive testing of the programs capabilities and an explanation of the approach involved.

 ## Features